usdaud/algotradinglib.github.io/en/pedia/k/keltner_channels.md

    - The middle line of the Keltner Channels is an Exponential Moving Average (EMA) of the closing prices.
 The typical period used is 20 days, although this can be adjusted based on the trader’s preference.

 2. **Upper and Lower Bands**:
-   - The upper and lower bands are calculated by adding and subtracting a multiple of the Average True Range (ATR) to the EMA.
+   - The upper and lower bands are calculated by adding and subtracting a multiple of the [Average True Range](../a/average_true_range_(atr).md) (ATR) to the EMA.
 A common multiple used is 2, but this can also be adjusted for higher sensitivity.

    \[
    \text{Upper Band} = EMA + (ATR \times k)